andrew/ultimate-awesome/README.md

 - [awesome-speculative-decoding](https://github.com/geralt-targaryen/awesome-speculative-decoding) - Reading notes on Speculative Decoding papers.
 - [awesome-learning-projects](https://github.com/getiot/awesome-learning-projects) - :fire: Awesome list of learning projects for coding.
 - [free-algorithm-resources](https://github.com/getvmio/free-algorithm-resources) - Algorithm Free Resources | This repo collects 116 of free resources for Algorithm. 🧩 Master the art of problem-solving with our Algorithm Playground!
 This repository offers a vast array of free algorithm resources, courses, and an online practice environment.
 Essential for computer science studen.
+- [free-cloud-computing-resources](https://github.com/getvmio/free-cloud-computing-resources) - Cloud Computing Free Resources | This repo collects 13 of free resources for Cloud Computing. ☁️ Ascend to new heights with our Cloud Computing Skyline repository!
+Dive into comprehensive educational resources on cloud technologies and explore real-world cloud environments in our interactive play.
 - [free-computer-science-resources](https://github.com/getvmio/free-computer-science-resources) - Computer Science Free Resources | This repo collects 75 of free resources for Computer Science. 💻 Explore the foundations of computing with our Computer Science Hub!
 This repository features a curated collection of free educational resources covering various CS topics.
 With an interactive online .
 - [free-computer-vision-resources](https://github.com/getvmio/free-computer-vision-resources) - Computer Vision Free Resources | This repo collects 41 of free resources for Computer Vision. 👁️ See the world through algorithmic eyes with our Computer Vision Lab repository!
 Dive into a comprehensive collection of free resources and an interactive online Playground.
 Perfect for developers and .
 - [free-database-resources](https://github.com/getvmio/free-database-resources) - Database Free Resources | This repo collects 38 of free resources for Database. 🗃️ Dive into the world of data management with our Database Explorer repository!
 Offering a curated collection of free courses and resources, along with an interactive online playground, this is your compass for navig.
-- [free-devops-resources](https://github.com/getvmio/free-devops-resources) - DevOps Free Resources | This repo collects 11 of free resources for DevOps. 🔄 Streamline your development and operations with our DevOps Dojo repository!
-Offering a comprehensive collection of free DevOps resources and an online Playground, this is your training ground for mastering the practices.
 - [free-machine-learning-resources](https://github.com/getvmio/free-machine-learning-resources) - Machine Learning Free Resources | This repo collects 212 of free resources for Machine Learning. 🤖 Unlock the potential of intelligent systems with our Machine Learning Lab repository!
 Featuring a curated collection of free resources and an online Playground, this is your experimental ground for .
 - [free-react-resources](https://github.com/getvmio/free-react-resources) - React Free Resources | This repo collects 27 of free resources for React. ⚛️ Build modern user interfaces with our React Workshop repository!
 Packed with a wealth of free React resources and an online playground, this is your go-to place for mastering this essential web development library.
 Ideal.
 - [free-robotics-resources](https://github.com/getvmio/free-robotics-resources) - Robotics Free Resources | This repo collects 39 of free resources for Robotics. 🤖 Bring machines to life with our Robotics Workshop repository!
 Explore free resources and an online playground covering essential robotics concepts.
 From kinematics to computer vision, build your skills and bring you.
+- [free-software-development-resources](https://github.com/getvmio/free-software-development-resources) - Software Development Free Resources | This repo collects 29 of free resources for Software Development. 🏗️ Elevate your software development skills with our Software Engineering Institute repository!
+Featuring an extensive library of free courses and hands-on learning tools, this is your academy .
 - [awesome-web-design](https://github.com/gnas256/awesome-web-design) - Credit: Nicole Saidy.
 - [awesome-repositories](https://github.com/guduf/awesome-repositories) - List of usefull GitHub repositories.
 - [awesome-book-course-list](https://github.com/guhjy/awesome-book-course-list) - 超棒的课程、书籍和博客列表.